LISTEN TO THIS ARTICLE:

 Nicotine is still bad for you

 But even if the liquid itself were safe, it does contains nicotine.
 After all, it is ultimately the nicotine that gets users hooked and keeps them coming back for more.
-Highly addictive, nicotine is absorbed into the bloodstream through the many vessels in the lungs.
+Highly addictive, nicotine flows into the bloodstream through the many vessels in the lungs.
 It quickly activates receptors in the brain causing a release of dopamine.
 Dopamine is the neurotransmitter associated with pleasure and reward.
 Each puff or drag on a cigarette or vaporizer delivers another hit of dopamine.
 This basically trains the user to keep wanting – and getting more.
 Once addicted it can be extremely difficult to stop.

 Nicotine increases blood pressure and heart rate immediately after smoking or vaping.
 In the long term, nicotine puts people at higher risk of some cancers and suppresses the immune system.
-Diabetes, acid reflux, chronic kidney disease, early eyesight problems, reproductive issues in women, and erectile dysfunction in men are all known to be associated with chronic nicotine use.
+Diabetes, acid reflux, chronic kidney disease, early eyesight problems, reproductive issues in women, and erectile dysfunction in men are all associated with chronic nicotine use.
 Nicotine has detrimental effects on the developing teenage brain.
 It slows brain development, negatively changes how people learn, and may reduce attention span.
 Using an addictive drug like nicotine as an adolescent can make it harder to quit as an adult and make other addictions more likely.

 Vaping is not harmless